[Analysis] Macron on Western boots in Ukraine: What he really meant

 "It's a secretive world, for understandable reasons, but I've heard plausible rumours we had the SAS [Special Air Service] in Kyiv at the time of Russia's full-scale invasion [in February 2022] protecting [Ukrainian president Volodomyr] Zelensky," Lucas said.

-"You could easily imagine British, American, Polish, and Baltic special forces already operating in Ukraine and even in Russia-occupied parts of Ukraine," he added, referring to tasks such as long-range renaissance, rather than "killing Russians".
+"You could easily imagine British, American, Polish, and Baltic special forces already operating in Ukraine and even in Russia-occupied parts of Ukraine," he added, referring to tasks such as long-range reconnaissance, rather than "killing Russians".

 Jamie Shea, a former senior Nato official, also said: "Without doubt, there have been Western special forces in Ukraine since the beginning of the war and these can provide training for Ukrainian special forces and help to plan sabotage and commando operations".